Hyōjungo · Standard Japanese

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Hakata-ben is a dialect of Japanese.
+Hakata-ben is a dialect of the Japanese language.

 Hakata-ben is part of the East Asia region on DialectAtlas.